 Lately, I’ve been getting a lot of requests for posts about how I’m building my studio since I moved to a new area.
 I have been reading a lot of books and articles about marketing lately, and I’ve been learning a lot!
 I’m happy to share what I’m learning, so I’m going to be posting a whole series of posts on studio marketing.
 The most important lesson I’ve learned is going to be addressed in the first post of the series: today’s post about creating value.
 Enjoy!

 Marketing, at a most basic definition, means promoting your business.
 While advertising and branding are indeed part of it, marketing is much more than that.
-Marketing is the combination of all your efforts to get people to remember your business, including having a creative website and make it easier to find, with optimization tools, as the one you can find in SEO services as Malaysia SEO that help any site with this.
+Marketing is the combination of all your efforts to get people to remember your business, including having a creative website and make it easier to find.
 Marketing builds your brand, and your brand is what gets people to remember your business.
 And when people remember your business, they are more likely to buy from you.

 First: What Can we Learn From Apple?